adshin21/solutions-tech/readme.md

-# # Requires mimimum python3 to run
+# Requires mimimum python3 to run

+- Clone the repo
+- `cd solutions-tech/techtinium/`

+Then

 # To run the test use
 `python3 test.py`